jhamlet/node-infuse/README.md

 Defines
 -------

 **infuse** now processes all `defines` itself, and the values returned from `defines` are translated into the appropriate AST structure.
-No need to for your `define/define-module` to return an AST formatted array.
+No need for your `define/define-module` to return an AST formatted array.

 More?
 -----